Best NAS box for media streaming and backup

 Network-attached storage (NAS) is an ideal solution for streaming and archiving your music, photos, and videos.
 It's also ideal for backing up your PCs and smart devices.
 These are our top picks in the consumer space.

-- Best NAS box for media streaming and backup: WD My Cloud EX2 Ultra
+- Best NAS box for media streaming and backup

 - How we tested